enonic/lib-geoip/README.md

 ### Using the library in controllers

-First the library must be included.
+The library must be included in each controller that will use geoip functions.

 ```javascript
     var libs = {